OK, we’re not going to deny it, dog wrinkles are super cute, after all, some of the cutest dog breeds out there have them! Dog breeds such as the:

 - Hair loss (alopecia).

-Is scratching his/her ear incessantly, then the diagnosis may be something different.
-This is why your vet would be the best person to investigate the skin fold infection as well as the ear canal as well.
-Because let’s face it, there are a lot of things out there that can cause your dog to develop a skin rash!
+The places where these dermatitis outbreaks happen are usually referred to as “hot spots.”
+If your dog is scratching their ear incessantly, the diagnosis may differ.
+This is why your vet would be the best person to investigate the skin fold infection and the ear canal.
+Because, let’s face it, many things out there can cause your dog to develop a skin rash!

 Diagnosis of Fold Dermatitis in dogs.